blacree/nodejs_myapp_k8_templates/README.md

 * Contains docker-compose file for testing the built Docker image by deploying it on a docker network

 #### myapp_k8_templates
-* Contains kubernetes templates used to deploy the application locally (using minikube - testing) and in AWS EKS
+* Contains kubernetes templates used to deploy the application locally (using minikube - testing) and remotely using AWS EKS, AZURE AKS and Google GKE